Trumpcoin (TRUMP) Trading Down 69.1% Over Last Week

 Trumpcoin Profile

-TRUMP is a proof-of-stake (PoS) coin that uses the Blake hashing algorithm.
+Trumpcoin (TRUMP) is a proof-of-stake (PoS) coin that uses the Blake hashing algorithm.
 Trumpcoin’s total supply is 18,000,000 coins and its circulating supply is 6,604,387 coins.
 Trumpcoin’s official Twitter account is @trumpcoinww and its Facebook page is accessible here.
+The official website for Trumpcoin is www.trumpcoin.com.
 The Reddit community for Trumpcoin is https://reddit.com/r/trumpcoin and the currency’s Github account can be viewed here.
-The official website for Trumpcoin is www.trumpcoin.com.

 Buying and Selling Trumpcoin

-It is usually not currently possible to buy alternative cryptocurrencies such as Trumpcoin directly using US dollars.
-Investors seeking to trade Trumpcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trumpcoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Trumpcoin directly using US dollars.
+Investors seeking to trade Trumpcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Trumpcoin using one of the aforementioned exchanges.

 Receive News & Updates for Trumpcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trumpcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.